GunnarGriese/gunnargriese.github.io/_posts/2024-11-13-gtm-server-side-use-cases.md

 Think of it this way: You're not just creating a more secure pipeline for your data; you're building a transformation station where raw data can be turned into **actionable business intelligence** before it reaches its final destination.
 This is where the real competitive advantage begins—not in the collection of data, which is becoming increasingly a commodity, but in how intelligently you can process and utilize it.

-## GTM Server-Side Use Cases that drive Business Value
+## GTM Server-Side use cases that drive business value

 Now that we have a shared understanding of GTM Server-Side, let's explore how it can be leveraged beyond collecting more data.
 The real magic happens when we start thinking of sGTM not just as a data collection tool but as an integration hub that can blend different data streams and sources in real-time.